pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

 - Click on **Add Step** again and search for `Pulumi` from the **Community Library Steps**.
 - Fill out the configuration as appropriate for your stack.
-  - For example, in the following screenshot the stack configuration is overridden using a file that is created in a separate **Run a script** step.
+  - In the following screenshot the stack configuration is overridden using a file that is created in a separate **Run a script** step.
-  - It is not required that you override stack configuration.
-It was done here purely for demonstrating the options you have with the Pulumi Step Template.
+  - Overriding the stack configuration is not required.
+It was done here for demonstrating the use of the `--config-file` flag.
 ![Add Package Reference](/images/docs/guides/continuous-delivery/octopus-deploy/run-pulumi.png)

-The next steps are to simply create a release from the latest package from the package feed and deploy it.
+To deploy a package, create a release from the latest package using the appropriate package feed and deploy it to an environment.
-Click on **Releases** under the **Projects** tab and click on **Create Release**, and follow on-screen instructions.
+To do that, click on **Releases** under the **Projects** tab and click on **Create Release**, and follow the on-screen instructions.

 ## Additional Information